6 Accessible Pool Facilities for Enjoyment in a Wheelchair

 1. Enjoy with a Pool Wheelchair!
 Uminonakamichi Seaside Park "Sunshine Pool"

-Entrance to Tsujido Seaside Park Jumbo Pool
+Entrance to Jumbo Pool

-Additionally, wheelchair users can enjoy the wave pool and lazy river pool, with dedicated rest areas and lifts for the disabled, ensuring a safe and enjoyable experience.
+Wheelchair users can enjoy the wave pool and lazy river, and there are dedicated rest areas and lifts for people with disabilities.

 Reference: Kanagawa Prefectural Tsujido Seaside Park|Tsujido Seaside Park Management Office